logo for secsportsfan.com

 Former Vanderbilt players who have earned a space alongside other greats in the College Football Hall of Fame include John J. Tigert (fullback; 1901-1903); Josh Cody (tackle; 1914-1916, 1919); Lynn Bomar (end; 1922-1924); William Spears (quarterback; 1925-1927); and Carl Hinkle (center; 1935-1937).

 Vanderbilt offers a short read when it comes to the number of bowl appearances under their belt.
 The record is even less appealing.
 On December 31st, 1955, Vanderbilt was part of the Gator Bowl where they defeated the Auburn Tigers 25-13.
 On December 28th, 1974, the Commodores met up with the Texas Tech Red Raiders in the Peach Bowl, which ended with a 6-6 tie.
-Their last bowl appearance took place on December 31st, 1982, making it to the Hall of Fame Bowl, only to lose in a 36-28 to the Air Force Eagles.
+Their last bowl appearance took place on December 31st, 1982, making it to the Hall of Fame Bowl, only to lose in a 36-28 to the Air Force Falcons.

 According to college football writer, Tony Barnhart (Atlanta Journal-Constitution), a 2006 survey of ten former SEC coaches ranked the Vandy job as the least desirable in the conference.